St. Roch, also known as St. Rocco (c. 1295-1327), was a nobleman from Montpellier, France, the only son of the wealthy governor of the city.

 St. Roch was cast into prison by his own uncle, who failed to recognize his nephew’s altered appearance.
 According to legend, St. Roch was forgotten and abandoned in prison, but not by God, who sent angels to minister to him while he was held in captivity.
 He died there five years later.

 As told by a Franciscan hagiographer, Marion A. Habig, O.F.M.:

 “When he felt that his end was drawing near, Saint Roch asked that a priest might come and administer the last sacraments.
 The priest, on entering the prison, beheld it supernaturally lighted up and the poor captive surrounded with special radiance.
 As death claimed its victim, a tablet appeared on the wall on which an angelic hand wrote in golden letters the name of Roch, and the prediction that all who would invoke his intercession would be delivered from the plague.
 Informed of all that took place, Saint Roch’s uncle came to the prison and, shortly after, also the governor’s mother, that is, Roch’s grandmother.
 She identified the dead man as her grandson by the birthmark of the red cross on his breast.
 They gave him a magnificent funeral and had a church built in his honor, in which his body was entombed.
 His veneration was approved by several popes and soon spread throughout Europe.”

-Later, in 1414 during the Council of Constance, the plague broke out in the city.
-The Council Fathers turned to St. Roch, the patron against the plague, and arranged that prayers and public processions be held in the saint’s honor, after which the plague ceased.
+Later, during the Council of Constance in 1414, the plague broke out again in Rome.
+The Council Fathers turned to St. Roch, the patron against the plague, and arranged that prayers and public processions be held in his honor, after which the plague ceased.